eZanmoto/Bake/doc/functional_specification.md

         gcc src/{ProjectName}.c -o build/{ProjectName}.o
     }

+#### Whitespace in Directives

+If extra whitespace is to be included in directives to potentially separate it from earlier/later text, it should be placed at the *start* of the directive.
+Take the following snippets of code as examples.
+The following demonstrates inline includes.

+        .PHONY:{!bin: all build}{!test: test} clean

+The next snippet demonstrates multi-line includes.

+        {!bin:

+        all: build

+        build:
+                $(COMPILER) {ProjectNameLower}
+        }
+        {!test:

+        test:
+                $(COMPILER) -t {ProjectNameLower}
+        }

+        clean:
+                rm -rf *.o

 ### Project Types

 The type of project to be generated is supplied to bake using the `--type` or